stIncMale/stincmale.github.io/_posts/2013-12-31-identification-vs-authentication-vs-authorization.markdown

 ## [](#authorization){:.section-link}Authorization {#authorization}
 <div class="info-block" markdown="1">
-**Authorization** &mdash; a process of establishing whether a [subject] is allowed to do the requested action according to the security policies.
+**Authorization**&mdash;a process of establishing whether a [subject] is allowed to do the requested action according to the security policies.
 </div>

 [Identification], [authentication], and [authorization] are crucial parts of implementing access control in a system.